28 results More search options

 AlismataceaeSagittaria lancifolia var. lancifoliaBulltongue ArrowheadMarshes, swamps.E.
 SC south to s.
 FL, west to FL Panhandle; West Indies; n.
 South America.
 Reports further west in the Gulf Coastal Plain (MS and LA) are unverified.image of plant

 AlismataceaeSagittaria lancifolia var. mediaScimitar ArrowheadFreshwater to brackish (mesohaline) tidal marshes.S.
 DE south to ne.
-FL, FL Panhandle, west to TX; scattered in Central America.image of plant
+FL, FL Panhandle, west to TX; scattered in Central America and n.
+South America.image of plant

 AlismataceaeSagittaria latifolia var. latifoliaCommon Arrowhead, Broadleaf ArrowheadMarshes, swamps, farm ponds, ditches, bogs.NS west to BC, south to tropical America (rare in the Appalachian region).image of plant